Grant Stott: 1990s

 Stott's broadcasting career began as a Radio Presenter with Edinburgh Station “Max-AM” in February 1990.
 He joined the “Forth-FM” team in September 1990 and presented several shows throughout the early-mid 1990s.
 Shortly after joining Forth FM he enjoyed a two year run as presenter on BBC Radio Scotland’s schools programme for primary 4–7 pupils Check This (1990–1992), from there he came to present a number of educational programmes for the BBC such as Around Scotland: The Highland Clearances in October 1991 followed by GO45, and the school holiday spin off GO4X with Sally Gray for three series in 1991 - 1993, He presented BBC Scotland's coverage of Children in Need alongside main host Hazel Irvine between November 1992 and 1997.

 In 1993 Stott began hosting the Sunday morning children’s TV show Wemyss Bay 902101 on Scottish Television with Eric Cullen and Arlene Stuart as co-hosts, Wemyss Bay 902101 was a replacement for Glen Michael's Cartoon Cavalcade the former No. 1 kids programme in Scotland that ended in December 1992.
-Stott hosted the first children's series of Now You See it which aired as part of Wemyss Bay 90210 throughout its short-lived tenure, the show only lasted 15 months before being cancelled in April 1994 and quickly replaced by a new children's programme called Skoosh at that point, In addition to Wemyss Bay, Grant presented Vox-Pops on the lunchtime edition of Scotland Today, wrote his own children’s page Stottspot for The Edinburgh Evening News and began presenting Children’s BBC Scotland mid-mornings for the first time on BBC 1 Scotland in early July and mid-October school holidays, then that Christmas, Grant made his pantomime debut at The King’s Theatre Glasgow in their production of Dick Whittington with Allan Stewart and Christopher Biggins in December 1993.
+Stott hosted the first children's series of Now You See it which aired as part of Wemyss Bay 90210 throughout its short-lived tenure, the show only lasted 15 months before being cancelled in April 1994 and quickly replaced by a new children's programme called Skoosh at that point, In addition to Wemyss Bay, Stott presented Vox-Pops on the lunchtime edition of Scotland Today, wrote his own children’s page Stottspot for The Edinburgh Evening News and began presenting Children’s BBC Scotland mid-mornings for the first time on BBC 1 Scotland in early July and mid-October school holidays, then that Christmas, Stott made his pantomime debut at The King’s Theatre Glasgow in their production of Dick Whittington with Allan Stewart and Christopher Biggins in December 1993.

 In 1994 he continued to work on education programmes for BBC TV Scotland, This time a brand new series of programmes called See You, See Me (where many of the episodes were recorded with Wilma Kennedy over many years) Episodes included studying maps, the Vikings, Romans and the 1960s.
 Stott introduced Children’s BBC Scotland for the second time, albeit this time solo by presenting the mid-morning slot on BBC 1 Scotland in the first week of July then the early morning breakfast show on BBC 2 Scotland in the second week of the October half-term holiday, He returned to the panto stage that Christmas with an appearance in Edinburgh’s King’s Theatre where he first played the role of Little John in Babes In The Wood throughout December 1994.